vimpunk/mio/README.md

 Though generally not needed, since mio maps users requested offsets to page boundaries, you can query the underlying system's page allocation granularity by invoking `mio::page_size()`, which is located in `mio/page.hpp`.

 ## CMake
-A `CMakeLists.txt` file is provided to allow easy testing, installation, and subproject composition on many platforms and operating systems.
+As a header-only library, mio has no compiled components.
+Nevertheless, a CMake build system is provided to allow easy testing, installation, and subproject composition on many platforms and operating systems.

 ### Testing
-Mio provides a small test suite and example.
+Mio is distributed with a small suite of tests and examples.
-When mio is configured as the highest level CMake project, these tests are built by default.
+When mio is configured as the highest level CMake project, this suite of executables is built by default.
 CMake supports a number of backends for compilation and linking.

 To use a static configuration build tool, such as GNU Make or Ninja: